Al-Ahbash: Lebanon

 Due to its strong historical links with the Syrian government of the al-Assad family, the Ahbash have often been in conflict with the Lebanese supporters of the anti-Syrian Hariri family and in 2005 at least two of its members were initially implicated—jailed and later released—in the Assassination of Rafic Hariri.
 The Ahbash also strongly opposed and demonstrated against the Cedar Revolution that was triggered by Hariri's assassination.
 Ahbash reportedly remains neutral in the Syrian Civil War, despite pressure from both sides.

 In 2010, Ahbash and Hezbollah members were involved in a street battle which was perceived to be over parking issues.
 Both groups later met to form a joint compensation fund for the victims of the conflict.
 However, despite this instance of violence, the Ahbash have "normal" and "friendly" relations with Hezbollah.
 The Ahbash have also engaged in bloody clashes in Sidon and Tripoli, in the 1990s, against the rival Sunni Al-Jama'ah Al-Islamiyah.

 Saudi Arabia

-Former grand mufti of Saudi Arabia Abd al-Aziz ibn Baz declared Ahbash a "deviant faction".
+Former grand mufti of Saudi Arabia Ibn Baz declared Ahbash a "deviant faction".